muratk5n/thirdwave/en/2022/06/extraterrestrial-loeb.md

 Oumuamua

 For starters, prior to Oumuamua’s discovery, no confirmed interstellar object had ever been observed in our own solar system.
-That alone made 29Oumuamua historic, and it was enough to draw many astronomers’ attention..
+That alone made Oumuamua historic, and it was enough to draw many astronomers’ attention..

 And once we had our telescopes trained on Oumuamua, we looked for one bit of information in particular: how Oumuamua reflected sunlight.